VermontAHS/Vermont-18F-Collaboration/.github/ISSUE_TEMPLATE/sprint-issue-template.md

 - How will we measure if this is successful (Acceptance Criteria)?
 - What are the Concrete Next Steps?

+Then:
-(+ Assign a Lead to this Work, Add to Project Board)
+- Assign a Lead to this Work
+- Add to Project Board in Flight
+- Apply any appropriate labels